-Both Johnson and RSA Canada are monitoring the impact closely, and we are regularly reviewing our current coverages to determine how they are impacted by this evolving situation.
+Both Johnson and RSA Canada are monitoring the impact closely, and we are regularly reviewing out current coverages to determine how they are impacted by this evolving situation.

 Trip Cancellation and Trip Interruption Insurance Coverage

-- For customers that departed on a trip before a formal travel advisory is issued, trip interruption coverage is limited to a period of 10 days from the date of the travel advisory; and
+- For customers that departed on a trip before a formal travel advisory is issued, trip interruption coverage is limited to a period of 10 days from the date of the travel advisory.

 - Trips booked after a destination or cruise receives a formal travel advisory are not covered for trip cancellation or interruption.

 For Out of Country Medical Insurance, a travel advisory of "Avoid all travel" or "Avoid non-essential travel" will impact insurance coverage

 Out of country emergency medical coverage is not available if a formal travel advisory is issued before your departure

 Customers who book future travel to a location which is currently under a relevant travel advisory (including cruises) will not have medical coverage in these locations if the advisory is still in effect at the time of travel.

 If a travel advisory is issued after departure, medical coverage for that location is limited to a period of 10 days from the date of the travel advisory or formal notice was issued, or to a period that is reasonably necessary for your to safely evacuate the country, region or area.